 “We haven’t worked with a company exactly like you.
 If that’s a requirement in your agency selection process, we wouldn’t be a good fit.
 But from you’ve described, we would likely be a match to help you, based on our expertise in <benefit to them>.”

 Then pause, and wait for them to respond.

 They may say the precise-fit experience isn’t as important after all, or they may say it’s definitely a requirement.
 Either way, you’ll get a valuable answer.

-Why Honesty Works
+Why Honesty is Best

 That approach won’t work on everyone, but most prospective clients will appreciate the honesty.
 Remember that in the client’s selection process, other agencies may be promising anything to get the deal—honesty is refreshing.